ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch19.md

 \\,\\times\\, 0.99 \\,\\times\\, 0.99 \\,\\times\\, 0.99) }\\\\
 =\\,&1.043 \\end{aligned}\\\]

-If the sentence was â€œThe fast black cat jumps over the lazy dog,â€? with probabilities \[0.99, 0.65, 0.13, 0.05, 0.21, 0.99, 0.99, 0.99\],
+If the sentence was "The fast black cat jumps over the lazy dog,"? with probabilities \[0.99, 0.65, 0.13, 0.05, 0.21, 0.99, 0.99, 0.99\],
 the corresponding perplexity would be 2.419.